-Are you trying to kick-start your career as a freelance writer, but don’t really know how to get started?
-Are you wanting to escape the soul-destroying 9-5 office culture and do something you love in your own time and space?
-Do you have an entrepreneurial flair with a natural passion for the written word?
+Are you trying to kickstart your career as a professional blog writer but don’t really know how to get started?
+Are you wanting to escape the soul-destroying 9-5 office culture and do something you love in your own space and time?
+Do you have an entrepreneurial spirit and natural flair for the written word?
 If you answered yes to all three of these questions, then you’ve come to the right place.

-Sure, it can be difficult to know how to get started as a freelance writer.
-You can decide to position yourself as an all-rounder, producing content about all different kinds of things for various types of publications.
-But, generally speaking, you’re not going to earn the big bucks this way.
+It can be difficult to know how to become a blog writer and make good money by blogging for a living.
+Sure, you can decide to position yourself as an all-rounder, producing content about all different kinds of things for various types of publications; however, generally speaking, you’re not going to earn the big bucks this way.

 How am I going to earn the big bucks, I hear you ask?

 The trick is to specialise in a particular field, or niche.
 This involves choosing to focus on one or two subject areas that you’re particularly knowledgable about or you have extensive working experience in.
 For example, my main niches are fashion and digital marketing after studying Fashion Marketing and Branding at university, so I primarily write blog posts for businesses and online magazines that specialise in these industries.

 Essentially, define a couple of subject areas that you class yourself as an expert in and then market yourself in those niches.
 It is then, and only then, that you will start attracting high paying clients.